This post was originally published on December 4, 2014 and has been updated for accuracy and comprehensiveness.

 When implemented correctly, security technology can discourage theft and help prosecute guilty parties.
 Protect your business with the following:

 - Video Surveillance.
 Keep an eye on your business and your employees’ behaviors.
 Psychologically speaking, people change their behavior when they know they are being watched.
-Employees will be less likely to steal, and, if employees are still tempted to steal, it will all be caught on tape.
+Video surveillance makes employee theft less likely and catches any crime on tape.

 - Remote Monitoring.
 Gain access to your video surveillance system anywhere, anytime.
 Whether you’ve stepped out for a meeting or are traveling across the world, you’ll be in the know.

 Employee theft can be detrimental to a business’ bottom line.
-Create good loss prevention techniques to prevent incidences.
+Create strong loss prevention techniques to prevent incidents.